rustyeddy/rustyeddy.com/content/software/_index.md

 date: 2020-04-05
 ---

-Do you lead or manage software a project but you lack the time and or background to:
+Do you lead or manage a software  project but you lack the time and or background to:

 - Develop a fully vetted systems architecture
 - Establish "just enough" process for a small team to maximize efficiency.
 - Build a team and mentor JR members
-- Establish coding practice and perform code Survey's and Reviews
+- Establish coding practice and perform code Surveys and Reviews

 I have been developing software for 3+ decades and have witnessed many dismal failures and some smashing successes.
 There are elements of successful projects and failures that are obvious, but

-If you have experienced, or would like to potentially avoid some of these problems, join in my journey to define _Predictible Software Development_.
+If you have experienced or would like to potentially avoid some of these problems, join in my journey to define _Predictible Software Development_.

 ## What my team does for Your Team

-1. Establish your project true and measurable objective, by drilling down to well up the **true** requirements
+1. Establish your project with true and measurable objectives, by drilling down to the **true** requirements
-2. Map the **true** requirements to bite sized measurable tasks with clearly defined objectives that can be measured and checked.
+2. Map the **true** requirements to bite sized measurable tasks with clearly defined objectives that can be measured and checked off
-3. Global visibility as to the progress of the project
+3. Global visibility as the project progresses
-4. Present management and marketing with tools to communicate customers desires and operational issues into future software releases
+4. Provide management with tools to convert customers desires to project objectives
-5. Define and automate the entire testing and release processes.
+5. Define and automate the entire test and release processes
-6. Consult with the developers on the team to focus everybody toward a singular goal and bring the entire team up to speed ASAP.
+6. Build and mentor your development team, perform code audits and reviews

 ## Software is a Team Sport

-Which implies you must have the right team.
-The _World Series_ is not won by a team of just good "baseball players", you have to have a few lights out pitchers, a golden glove short stop and fast out fielders with good arms.
-And you have to have a hitting squad that can cummulatively put points on the board in a consistent manner.
+This implies you must have the right team.
+The _World Series_ is not won by a team of just good "baseball players", you have to have a few lights out pitchers, a golden glove short stop and fast outfielders with good arms.
+You also must have a hitting squad that can cummulatively put points on the board in a consistent manner.

-> Hiring a pre-packaged "team of engieers" will most likely under
+> Hiring a pre-packaged "team of engieers" will most likely under-
 > perform a well picked staff that combines key skills while moving
 > temporary skills in and out.

-Have you suffered from a disconnect with your development team, or as a lead developer have to deal with an unreasonable HIPPO?
+Call to action goes here....